 Juris Doctor Application Requirements

-We are pleased to receive applications from February and June LSAT takers.
-Such applicants should apply now and indicate the date of their test administration.
-We will hold decisions on such applications until we receive test scores.
+Fall: We are currently accepting applications for the Fall Semester 2014 and generous financial aid remains.
+June LSAT takers should apply now; we will hold decisions on these applications until we receive test scores.

 The admissions committee seeks to do more than simply enroll those with the greatest academic potential.
 We admit men and women who demonstrate academic ability, as well as a commitment to the school's mission as a Christ-centered institution.

 The admissions committee, comprised of faculty members, associate deans, and the director of admissions, evaluates applicants according to the following criteria:

 - Academic achievement (GPA, course rigor, and institution(s) attended)

 - LSAT scores

 - Responses to the questions in the application for admission

 - Skills relevant to the practice of law

 Admissions Criteria for Accelerated J.D.